 Click here to download the full PDF version: Impact Report 2011-2016

 "A Theory of Change is a diagram that explains how a programme has an impact on its beneficiaries.
 It outlines all the things that a programme does for of its beneficiaries, the ultimate impact that it aims to have on them, and all the separate outcomes that lead or contribute to that impact.
 A Theory of Change should not refer to the scale, growth plan or operational details of the organisation itself – it should effectively describe and explain the impact of the programme from a beneficiary’s point of view." – Nesta

-Our updated Theory of Change builds on the research outlined in our Impact Reports above.
-Through a series of workshops and planning sessions (in part supported by the Teach First Innovation Unit and Project Oracle), we identified key trends and outcomes from each of our programmes.
+Our Theory of Change builds on the research outlined in our Impact Reports above.
+Through a series of workshops and planning sessions (in part supported by Teach First and Project Oracle), we identified key trends and outcomes from each of our programmes.
 These outcomes have in turn been reflected in our Theory of Change.
 In doing so, we hope to present a framework that captures our impact as a whole organisation rather than on a programme by programme basis.

 What effect does music have on young people?

 What is the wider value of music education in society?

 How do similar programmes compare?
 Creech et al (2013) review reports and research from 277 El Sistema-inspired programmes in 58 countries.
 Almost all of them demonstrate evidence of positive personal development such as commitment, determination, resilience, self-esteem, life satisfaction and focus, as well as positive evidence of social skills development such as teamwork, community spirit, belongingness and co-operation.
 Evaluation reports for programmes that support instrumental music-making and ensemble playing give evidence of both academic and social-emotional advantages of the participants.
 For example: